List of New Hampshire historical markers (226–250): . Robert Frost in Allenstown / Buck Street Mills

+Note: The marker has different text on each side.

 "In the summer of 1896, aspiring post Robert Frost (1874–1963) and his wife Elinor spent a belated honeymoon in a rented cottage near the Suncook River in Allenstown.
 Carl Burell, a high school friend and avid naturalist, was foreman at the Moulton box shop at Buck Street dam.
 Botany walks with Burell awakened Frost to the natural world, coloring his later writings.
 Frost recalled these walks in 'The Quest of the Orchis' (1901).
 Burell's 1896 injury in a mill accident inspired Frost's poem, 'The Self-Seeker'."

 "A bridge was built at 'Buck Street,' by the 1750s.
 Natural falls were dammed to power saw and grist mills before 1767.
 The 19th c. added a water-powered fulling mill for cleansing wool cloth by 1813, a bedstead shop by 1845, a spoke shop in the 1850s and twine mills.
 By the 1890s, the dams powered Charles Fisher's axe handle factory and Reuben C. Moulton's box and trunk shop.
 Then known as East Pembroke, the area had a post office, store, blacksmith shop, houses and workers' tenements."